Entropy Symmetrization and High-Order Accurate Entropy Stable Numerical Schemes for Relativistic MHD Equations: Numerical Experiments

 \end{expl}

-\begin{expl}[1D Riemann problems] \rm This example verifies the capability of the proposed high-order entropy stable scheme in resolving 1D RMHD wave configurations, by simulating three 1D Riemann problems, whose exact solutions were provided in \cite{giacomazzo_rezzolla_2006}.
+\begin{expl}[1D Riemann problems] \rm This example verifies the performance of the proposed entropy conservative and entropy stable schemes in resolving 1D RMHD wave configurations, by simulating four 1D Riemann problems (RPs) \cite{Balsara2001,komissarov1999godunov}.
+The initial data of each RP comprise two different constant states separated by the initial discontinuity at $x=0$, see Table \ref{tab:riemann1d}.
+Their exact solutions were provided in \cite{giacomazzo_rezzolla_2006}.